kameryn1811/Bandcamp-Player/README.md

 </div>

-A compact and convenient Python-based mini player for streaming music directly from Bandcamp.
-Perfect for previewing albums and discovering new music you want to support.
+A compact, Python-based mini player for streaming music directly from Bandcamp.
+Designed for previewing albums and discovering new music you want to support.
+This player isn’t meant to replace traditional music software (Winamp, MusicBee, VLC, etc.), but to complement it by making album previews quick and convenient before purchasing, especially when you have a lot of albums to preview.

 ## Key Features